 How the Spear-Phishing Attack Vector Works

-Cyber-attacks are the fastest growing crime
+Cyber-attacks are the fastest-growing crime

-According to the global cybersecurity firm – the Herjavec Group – cyber-attacks are the fastest growing crime in our society today and the hackers and criminals that commit cybercrimes are becoming more and more sophisticated.
+According to the global cybersecurity firm – the Herjavec Group – cyber-attacks are the fastest-growing crime in our society today and the hackers and criminals that commit cybercrimes are becoming more and more sophisticated.
 In fact, according to Cybersecurity Ventures, cybercrimes will be close to a staggering $6 trillion annually by 2021.
 Even the best-defended companies are being affected.

 Spear phishing is the top vector of attack

 According to Symantec’s Internet Security Threat, the top vector is spear phishing used in 69% of targeted attacks.
-Spear phishing uses email in 2 different ways to target specific individuals in your company – spear-phishing attachments, spear-phishing links.
+Spear phishing uses email in 2 different ways to target specific individuals in your company – spear-phishing attachments, and spear-phishing links.

 How a spear-phishing attack works